eludris/docs/src/api/oprish/messages/create.md

 <span class=requestmethod><b>POST</b></span> `/messages/`

-Post a message to the connected Eludris instance.
+Post a message to your Eludris instance.

 ## Parameters

 The [Message](../../models/message.md) object to be posted to the Eludris instance.

 ## Returns

-The Message object that was just sent.
+The [Message](../../models/message.md) object that was just sent.

 ## Errors